-In fiscal year 2021, sales and use taxes comprised approximately 19 percent of Missouri's general revenue.
-With sales and use tax revenues being used to fund significant portions of state and local government budgets, such large discounts are significant.
+In fiscal year 2022, sales and use taxes comprised approximately 19 percent of Missouri's general revenue.
+With sales and use tax revenues being used to fund significant portions of state and local government budgets, such large discounts can have a significant impact on programs and services offered by government entities.